awestover/thoughts/content/current projects.md

 - Read ARC's analytic VAE thing and stuff about claims modelling --> capture cats!
 - Keep writing about big picture strategies / edit existing doc about this + making qs!
-- can ask maia ppl or friends for help with research ideation
+- Can ask maia ppl or friends for help with research ideation

 - Activation modelling?
 - Formalize "if statements / low pr" defection problems.